heyyjunaid/heyyjunaid/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Junaid 👋

-I'm a passionate Frontend Developer with 2.5 years of experience specializing in building highly scalable, pixel-perfect user interfaces.
+I'm a passionate Frontend Developer with nearly 3 years of experience specializing in building highly scalable, pixel-perfect user interfaces.
 With a background in Computer Science and a track record of developing high-traffic products, I focus on crafting intuitive, performant, and visually appealing web applications.

 ---